symfund/M480BSP/README.md

-# M480BSP
-BSP for M480 Series MCU

-Developing M480 with Visual Studio 2019 and GNU Tools ARM Embedded on Windows 10
+# Developing M480 with Visual Studio Community 2019 and GNU Tools ARM Embedded on Windows 10
+M487D DSP Simulator Demo

 # Install Toolchain
 The GNU Tools ARM Embedded is encapsulated in NuEclipse, it is required to download the NuEclipse_V1.01.017_Windows from the below link: